 The North Georgia Corps Association is a supporter of the University of North Georgia Foundation - Corps Fund.

-In the above image is a photo of Alfa Company freshmen, FROG Week 1978.North Georgia Corps Association, Organizational Blog
+In the above image is a photo of Alfa Company freshmen, FROG Week 1978.North Georgia Corps Alumni

 Thursday, March 21, 2024